jeremyfix/config/vim3/README.md

 - ',w' saves a file

+## Editing a file

+- 'gcc', ... to comment/uncomnet lines/blocks using [vim-commentary](https://github.com/tpope/vim-commentary)

 ## Navigate through the windows, buffers

-- ',o' : lists all the buffers
+- ',o' : lists all the buffers (using [bufexplorer](https://github.com/jlanzarotta/bufexplorer) )
+- C-W, C-X : to move to the next or previous buffer in normal mode
-- C-J, C-K, C-L, C-H : move to the windows on the left, right, top, bottom
+- C-j, C-k, C-l, C-h : move to the windows on the left, right, top, bottom

 ## Help